Online Post-Professional Doctor of Occupational Therapy (PP-OTD)

 This innovative program is offered online with two short on-campus components at the beginning and end.
-Students take one seven-week course while concurrently working on the doctoral project each semester.
+Students take two consecutive, seven-week courses while concurrently working on the doctoral project each semester.
 The OTD requires 33 credits, or 10 courses.
 Students may be required to complete six foundation courses, depending on their past educational experiences, prior to their doctorate study.

 For more on the post-professional OTD program (including program and course descriptions, admission requirements, and procedures), please visit the Doctor of Occupational Therapy page on our website; email Karen Jacobs; or call 617-353-7516.